brianpetro/obsidian-smart-connections/README.md

 - [I became a Smart Connections supporter because] I've been meaning to build this myself, and you saved me from it, and did a better job than I could have with my frontend skills.
 Thank you!!!
 - [I became a Smart Connections supporter because] want to support development, great tool so fast, esp. the connections!
 - [I became a Smart Connections supporter because] I think this plugin is following one of the most relevant lines of development of generative AI.
 It's already one I use the most in Obsidian My app of choice for PKM.
 So I'm betting on it, also if it lacks a lot o functions right now.
+- [I became a Smart Connections supporter because] Ability to test Ollama and gratitude for the work being done here.
+Thank you.
+- [I became a Smart Connections supporter because] I love the slick UI, integration, and general vision
+- [I became a Smart Connections supporter because] An amazing tool that could make a real difference in my research and in my life.
+- [I became a Smart Connections supporter because] I really like the plugin and want to try out whatever you have planned next as soon as possible
+- [I became a Smart Connections supporter because] To support the project
+- [I became a Smart Connections supporter because] I use this tool constantly, and thought it was worth supporting.
+Plus, I'm hoping maybe I can get a change added :D
+- [I became a Smart Connections supporter because] to access smart chat and bc this seems intresting enough to try but all new to me
+- [I became a Smart Connections supporter because] PKM can have significant impacts on individuals and society, and the work you are doing is valuable
+- [I became a Smart Connections supporter because] This is a very interesting project to me and want to support Brian and all of his great work.
+- [I became a Smart Connections supporter because] Increasing value in my workflows
+- [I became a Smart Connections supporter because] support the cause
+- [I became a Smart Connections supporter because] I'm a heavy ChatGPT user and the prospect of having access to my notes from Obsidian is Awesome
+- [I became a Smart Connections supporter because] It seem interesting and I want full feature to compare between this and Copilot
+- [I became a Smart Connections supporter because] I want to be able to ask ChatGPT questions about my Obisidan Vault.
+- [I became a Smart Connections supporter because] Smart Connections is awesome and deserves the support :) Hoping that my contribution will help along the process of shifting fully to local models (also for responses), as they become more capable.
+Please add local Mistral support for prompt responses.
+- [I became a Smart Connections supporter because] I am a PhD researcher and I've been using smart connections for my research.
+Thanks for your efforts building this app!
+- [I became a Smart Connections supporter because] My love for your work
+- [I became a Smart Connections supporter because] v1 has been a game changer for me excited to be able to support your project and very thankful for your product
+- [I became a Smart Connections supporter because] Chat GPT integration: you are the only serious contender in the chat-your-data game for individuals
+- [I became a Smart Connections supporter because] This is exactly what I want.
+Originally I planned to spend a few months learning programming and building my own.
+Now it's already done!
+- [I became a Smart Connections supporter because] Because I love making Smart Connections!
+- [I became a Smart Connections supporter because] I would like to integrate a GPT system into my notes
+- [I became a Smart Connections supporter because] Obsidian integration with OpenAI
+- [I became a Smart Connections supporter because] I want to converse with the contents of my notes and create newsletters and other content from them.
+- [I became a Smart Connections supporter because] The quality of your work and the chatGPT integration
+- [I became a Smart Connections supporter because] To utilize Obsidian's notes in GPT.
+- [I became a Smart Connections supporter because] I find immense value in AI organizing my scattered brain for me, and I want to support efforts to support this.
+- [I became a Smart Connections supporter because] Hoping for seamless integration features with Obsidian and the custom GPT
+- [I became a Smart Connections supporter because] Want to support development

 </details>